11ty/11ty-website/src/docs/plugins/image.md

 ### Caching

-#### In-Memory Cache {% addedin "Image 0.7.0" %}
+#### In-Memory Cache

-To prevent duplicate work and improve build performance, repeated calls to the same source image (remote or local) with the same options will return a cached results object.
+{% addedin "Image 0.7.0" %} To prevent duplicate work and improve build performance, repeated calls to the same source image (remote or local) with the same options will return a cached results object.
 If a request in-progress, the pending promise will be returned.
 This in-memory cache is maintained across builds in watch/serve mode.
+If you quit Eleventy, the in-memory cache will be lost.

 Images will be regenerated (and the cache ignored) if: